-This style of influencing is often used when trying to impact someone who is an analytical thinker.
-When someone is more of a logical thinker, they will be influenced by objective facts, information that establishes them as a subject matter expert, and based on supporting data.
+This influencing style is often used when trying to impact someone who is an analytical thinker.
+When someone is more of a logical thinker, they will be influenced by objective facts, information that establishes them as an expert, and based on supporting data.

-When you’re talking with someone, if you find that they are using sources to back up their information or that they are continually taking a more logical approach to the conversation, you may want to consider shifting to rationalizing.
+When you’re talking with someone, if you find that they are using sources to back up their information or continually taking a more logical approach to the conversation, you may want to consider shifting to rationalizing.

 This will help them feel confident in what you’re saying, and you’ll significantly impact the analytical thinkers who will trust what you say.

 - Gather and Present Relevant Information: Before presenting an argument, gather all the relevant facts, data, and statistics that support your point.
 This will make your case more compelling and difficult to ignore.

 - Use Analogies or Examples: When explaining a complex concept, it can be helpful to use relatable scenarios or real-life examples that people can easily understand.

 - Ask Clarifying Questions: Encourage analytical thinkers to engage in the conversation by asking thought-provoking questions that challenge their current thinking.

 - Stay Objective: It’s important to remain impartial and avoid emotional arguments when rationalizing.
 Focus on presenting objective facts and let them speak for themselves.

 - Be Confident and Assertive: Rationalizing requires confidence in your knowledge and ability to present logical arguments.
 Be assertive in your delivery and avoid using tentative language or phrases like “I think” or “maybe.”